lattice-based-cryptography/ring-lwe/README.md

 This provides the basic keygen, encryption, and decryption operations for the ring learning with errors scheme.

+**Disclaimer**: The parameters are set to small value.
+As set, this is not secure.
+This is intended for educational, not real world use.

 **See**: [open-encrypt](https://github.com/jacksonwalters/open-encrypt)

 **Usage**: In the `src` directory,